In BigQuery, you must be aware of the following caveats when tracking GA4 sessions.

 #4 A session can start without ‘session_start’ event or the ‘user_engagement’ event if server-side events are sent via Measurement Protocol.

-When Measurement Protocol is used, GA4 tracks only what it is explicitly told to track.
+#4 When the Measurement Protocol is used, GA4 tracks only what it is explicitly told to track.

 If the Measurement Protocol request does not include a ‘session_start’ event, GA4 will infer the session from the first event.

-Since Measurement Protocol does not automatically generate ‘user_engagement’, this event will also be absent.
+Since the Measurement Protocol does not automatically generate ‘user_engagement’, this event will also be absent.

-A session can start without ‘session_start’ event or the ‘user_engagement’ event.
+#5 A session can start without the ‘session_start’ event or the ‘user_engagement’ event.

 A session can start without ‘session_start’ event or the ‘user_engagement’ event if ‘ga_session_id’ is missing from the Measurement Protocol payload.